 - It’s impossible for consumers to adapt the system to work better for them; what you get is what the company chooses to provide.
 That can lead to an inferior experience for people who live in different circumstances from the people who work at these platform companies (eg: the poor).

 - These companies get considerable market power and can use that power to stifle alternatives and protect whatever business model they chose.

 This is the model that podcasts use now, and the model that most content used in the early-mid 2000s.
 There are two roles in this model; directories and publisher-hosts.

 Publisher-hosts are the people who create content, but in this model those are also the people who make the content they created available to others.
-This blog, which is hosted by me on a raspberry pi in my apartment, is an example of this.
+This blog, which is hosted by me on a raspberry pi in my apartment [edit: this stopped being true when I moved], is an example of this.
 When you clicked the link that brought you here your web browser made a connection to my home internet connection and asked my computer to send this web page to you.
 This eliminates platforms and hosting providers.
-As another example, when you download a podcast episode, that content is coming from whatever computer the person that produced the podcast chose to use, not a server run by the company that made the podcast app you're using.
+As another example, when you download a podcast episode, that content is coming from whatever computer the person that produced the podcast chose to use, not a server run by the company that made the podcast app you’re using.

 Directories are sites and apps that help people find content they might like, but don’t produce or host any content themselves.
 Podcast directories are an example of this.
 The itunes podcast directory has information on a lot of podcasts that it lets you browse through, but when you actually go to download a podcast it directs your computer to whatever server the producer of that podcast chose.

 - It allows for a high degree of consumer choice.
 For example, since podcasts are hosted all over the place there’s no big company that can say which podcast client apps are allowed and which aren’t, so consumers can choose which client works the best for them.